Vukan, Grand Prince of Serbia: Biography

 In 1091 or 1092, Vukan became independent, taking the title of Grand Prince (Veliki Župan).
-His state was centered on present-day Novi Pazar.
 Subordinate to him were local dukes (Župan, holding a territory equivalent of a county), who seem to have been more or less autonomous in the internal affairs of their counties, but who were obliged to be loyal to Vukan, and supporting him in battle.
-It seems that the dukes were hereditary holders of their counties, holding their land before Duklja annexed inner Serbia (Raška).
+It seems that the dukes were hereditary holders of their counties, holding their land before Duklja annexed inner Serbia.

 In about 1090, Vukan began raiding Byzantine territory, first in the vicinity of Kosovo.
 Initially the Byzantines were unable to take steps against Vukan, as they faced a serious threat in the invading Pechenegs.
 On 29 April 1091, the Byzantines destroyed the Pecheneg force.
 With the defeat of the Pechenegs, Alexios I Komnenos could now turn to the Serbs.

 Alexios I first sent an army with the strategos of Durazzo, which was defeated by Vukan in 1092.
-The Emperor now mobilized a much larger army, led by himself, marching onto inner Serbia (Raška).
+The Emperor now mobilized a much larger army, led by himself, marching onto inner Serbia.
 Vukan sends envoys, seeking peace which Alexios I quickly accepted, as a new problem had arisen at home in the Cumans who plundered the lands as far as Adrianople.
 Immediately after the Emperor's departure, Vukan breaks the treaty, and began to expand along the Vardar, obtaining much booty and taking the cities of Vranje, Skopje and Tetovo.
 In 1094 or 1095, Alexios I marched out to meet the Serbs.
-Vukan and his dukes arrive at the Emperor's tent and offer peace, with his own son Uros I as hostage (throughout the 12th century it was usual for relatives of the Grand Prince to stay at the imperial court as hostages of peace).
+Vukan and his dukes arrive at the Emperor's tent and offer peace, with his own son Uroš I as hostage (throughout the 12th century it was usual for relatives of the Grand Prince to stay at the imperial court as hostages of peace).

 At this time, Serbian principality was independent – Vukan acted entirely on his own, no longer a vassal of Duklja.
 Duklja, because of its civil war, did not involve itself in the Serbian-Byzantine wars.

 Vukan again marched south, into Macedonia.
 Alexios could not do anything about him as the Crusade took place.
 In 1106 Vukan submitted to Alexios.